-8 By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.
+&lt;sup>8 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
+Siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.

-9 This will be any salaried person employed at this school.
+&lt;sup>9 This will be any salaried person employed at this school.
 Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
 Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
 All members of staff are an important part of the school community.
 This includes members of staff employed by a third party, whose duties are solely at the school.